franPenedo16/ZK-SNARKS-TFM/README.md

 - Sudoku solution

 ### Inputs to the Circuit
 All zk-SNARK circuits in this project are initialized using the same structure: a JSON input that includes the DNI (number and letter), the Sudoku puzzle (both the problem and its proposed solution), and the password.
+Note that Noir uses a TOML file instead of JSON, but it requires the same fields.

 ## FINITE FIELD